pre-commit

 types, types_or, and files are evaluated together with AND when filtering.
 Tags within types are also evaluated using AND.

-new in 2.9.0: Tags within types_or are evaluated using OR.
+Tags within types_or are evaluated using OR.

 For example: